 Located along the flat streets of Sioux Falls, the Old Courthouse Museum is full of super interesting artifacts and historical information.
 Old machines, children’s toys, motorcycles other automobiles, and more can be found while walking through the museum.
 The interior of the historic buildings is something to marvel at in and of itself.
 In fact, a step into the bathrooms in the building will have you stepping into a historic and beautiful room full of marble and historic craftsmanship.
 There are a lot of informative museums in South Dakota and this is one of the very best!

 Museum at Black Hills Institute

-The Dinosaur Museum has replicas of what different species of dinosaur would look like, as well as real dinosaur bones and fossils that have been found in South Dakota.
-There’s also a mirror maze and mini golf course on site.
-This museum is Rapid City is not only kid friendly, but dog friendly as well!
-Your little one get admitted into the museum for free and dogs are welcome as long they are on a leash.
+The Dinosaur Museum has replicas of what different species of dinosaurs would look like, as well as real dinosaur bones and fossils that have been found in South Dakota.
+There’s also a mirror maze and mini-golf course on site.
+This museum in Rapid City is not only kid-friendly but dog-friendly as well!
+Your little one gets admitted into the museum for free and dogs are welcome as long they are on a leash.